-The Channel Islands are a British Crown Dependencies, the United Kingdom is responsible for their defense and foreign policies, but otherwise they are completely self governing.
-They are not part of the United Kingdom, nor are they a member of the European Union.
+The Channel Islands are British Crown Dependencies; the United Kingdom is responsible for their defence and foreign policy, but otherwise, they are entirely self-governing.

-To get a quote by telephone or email, contact us on 0800 047 5065 (FREEPHONE) or 01273 773 017 firstname.lastname@example.org
+To get a quote by telephone or email, contact us at + 44 (0)1273 092 757 firstname.lastname@example.org

-Summary of Cover
+- Summary of Cover

 |Section & Cover||Silver||Gold||Platinum|

 |Cancellation or Curtailment*||-||£3,000||£7,500|

 Reciprocal Health Agreement

-While there still is somewhat of a Reciprocal Agreement concerning health care between the Channel Islands and the United Kingdom, there are a number of exceptions travellers should be aware of.
+While there still is somewhat of a Reciprocal Health Agreement concerning health care between The Channel Islands and the United Kingdom, there are several exceptions travellers should be aware of.

 This British passport of Channel Islanders is not the same as a regular British passport.
-Channel Islanders who have no connection to mainland Britain have an Islander Status and possibly an additional endorsement in their passports limiting their ability to travel freely.
+Channel Islanders with no connection to mainland Britain have an Islander Status and possibly an additional endorsement in their passports, limiting their ability to travel freely.

-Guernsey Airport and Jersey Airport are the two main airports on the islands, connecting them with places such as Liverpool, Manchester, Southampton, London, Glasgow, Birmingham, the Isle of Man and France.
+Guernsey Airport and Jersey Airport are the two main airports on the islands, connecting them with Liverpool, Manchester, Southampton, London, Glasgow, Birmingham, the Isle of Man and France.

-Ferry connections are abundant and connect the Channel Islands with northern France, Portsmouth and Poole.
+Ferry connections are abundant and connect the Channel Islands with Northern France, Portsmouth and Poole.

 If you have pre-existing medical conditions and are a Resident of the Channel Islands, we can provide you with a policy.